plaidchuck/WGU/D315 - Network And Security Foundations/Section2.md

 **Rogue Access Point** - May not be necessarily malicious, but is the case of an unauthorized access point being connected to a network which could compromise security later

+**Fraggle**  - Sends spoofed UDP packets to broadcast address flooding via ICMP.
+One action is to disable the IP broadcasts and filter out excessive ICMP packets.

+**Broken Authentication** - Hack by using brute force/dictionary attack password cracking.
+Mitigated by lockout policies, MFA

 ## Risk Mitigation

 Develop response plans before attack happens, using pentesting, fire drills etc.  Run proactive detection software and log review.
 Safeguards are for gaps or weaknesses in security, and countermeasures address specific threats or attacks.